In a separate blog post, we explain what plugins are and how you can use these to increase your site’s capabilities.

 Click Apply …

-Once you have selected all the plugins that you want to delete, select Delete from the Bulk Actions pull-down menu …
+Once you have selected all of the plugins that you want to delete, choose Delete from the Bulk Actions drop down menu …

-A list of all selected plugins will show up in the Delete Plugins screen.
-Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are absolutely certain that you want to proceed to the next step and delete all of the plugins listed …
+A list of all selected plugins will display in the Delete Plugins screen.
+Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you want to proceed to the next step and remove all of the selected plugins …

-As well as the methods shown above, you can install Free and Premium WordPress plugins that help you manage your WordPress plugins.
+In addition to the methods shown above, you can use WordPress plugins to manage your WordPress plugins.

 Health Check & troubleshooting